kyma-project/kyma/docs/backup/08-01-velero-turorial.md

 ## Steps

-Follow these steps to install Velero and take a backup:
+Follow these steps to install Velero and back up your Kyma cluster.

 1. Install the Velero server.